How to Pass the California Bar Examination

 Every bar exam expert agrees that practice is central to passing any bar examination.
 Many unsuccessful candidates fail the bar exam because they feel they don’t know the law well enough to begin practice.
 The best way to learn the black letter law is to do a couple thousand MBE questions and to outline and write a few dozen essays and performance tests.

-The Multistate Bar Examination is a 200 question multiple-choice test.
-The subjects tested are torts, contracts, real property, criminal law and procedure, constitutional law and evidence.
-The MBE tests knowledge of legal fine points and writing skills.
+The Multistate Bar Examination is a 200-question multiple-choice test.
+The subjects tested are torts, contracts, real property, criminal law and procedure, constitutional law, evidence, and civil procedure.
+The MBE tests knowledge of legal fine points and reading skills.
 The most practical and effective way to learn these fine points is to do a lot of practice questions, and to make flash cards or outline annotations out of the questions you get wrong.

 Essay Writing on the California Bar Examination

 The majority of candidates who fail the California Bar Examination do so because of the written section, not the MBE.
 Essays on the California Bar test your ability to spot issues and analyze facts.
 This is hard to do under timed conditions.
 Successful applicants are better at outlining than unsuccessful ones.
 Outlining is a key skill that can’t be developed without practice, but it isn’t hard to sharpen these skills.
 California Bar Exam essays often follow predictable, standard formats, and it is relatively easy to become familiar with these formats.